 A foreign dividend can therefore constitute the payment of cash or the transfer of assets (a dividend in specie).
 A foreign dividend in specie paid or payable by a foreign company can include, amongst other things, the transfer of the following:

 - Shares held by the foreign company in another company.

-- Debentures.
+- Debentures held in another company.

 - Other movable or immovable assets.

+- A debt owing to the company.